The Smurfs and the Magic Flute: Inspiration

 The film is based on La Flûte à six trous ("The Flute with Six Holes"), which appeared in the Belgian weekly comic Spirou magazine in 1958/59.
-Subsequent book publications renamed it as La Flûte à six Schtroumpfs ("The Flute with Six Smurfs"), which was also the French title of the film.
+Subsequent book publications renamed it as La Flûte à six Schtroumpfs ("The Flute of Six Smurfs"), which was also the French title of the film.

 In 2008, a prequel Les Schtroumpfeurs de flûte ("The Flute Smurfers") was published, marking the 50th anniversary of the original story to introduce the Smurfs.
 This story tells of how the Smurfs make the magic flute and how it ends up in the hands of a human merchant.